 If you must sell your home in the middle of a school year keep in mind the impact to your child's routine and emotional stress, so they feel supported.

 If you can wait to sell your house, wait for spring.
 Buyers are more enthusiastic to purchase a house during spring because it is warmer and the school year is ending.
 It is also when people receive their tax refunds, so buyers have some tax money to spend.

 3. Sell the Marital House to an Investor or Cash Home Buyer

 Unlike selling on the market with a real estate agent, a fast sale with a cash buyer means less months paying taxes, insurance, mortgage payments, utilities, and maintenance.
-Selling your house to an investor in Utah is a popular option amongst couples getting divorced because of the conveniences.
+Selling your Utah house to an investor is a popular option amongst couples getting divorced because of the conveniences.

-Key Takeaways: Selling a House During Divorce in Utah
+Key Takeaways: Selling a House During Divorce Utah

 However, cash buyers are a hassle free solution that many divorcing couples seek out.
 Divorcing spouses can get cash in an amount they agree upon and close in as little as 7 days.
 No one has to agree on repair costs or related expenses.
 It's fast and easy.